EMBL-EBI-GCA/blueprint_dcc_portal/app/static/rna_seq.md

 #RNA-Seq Analysis Pipeline
 ***
+This document describes the RNA-Seq analysis performed by the Guigo group for the BLUEPRINT project.
+The experimental protocols are described on the [BLUEPRINT website](http://www.blueprint-epigenome.eu/index.cfm?p=7BF8A4B6-F4FE-861A-2AD57A08D63D0B58).

+##Overview

 The pipeline script executes several steps on the input sample.
 The steps are described in details below.